dosanity/dosanity.github.io/webpages/World_Weather_Analysis.md

 ## Results

 From the list of potential travel destinations, we tested our application with beta testers.
-These testers will choose four cities to createa travel itinerary.
+These testers will choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, we created a travel route between the four cities as well as a marker layer map.

 In our test, we chose Albany, Broome, Palmer, and Bethel.
 All of these cities reside in the United States in the state of New York.